aws/secrets-store-csi-driver-provider-aws/README.md

 * `objectVersionLabel` **(optional)**: Specifies the alias used for the version.
 Most applications should not use this field since the most recent version of the secret is used by default.
 For Secrets Manager, this is the [VersionStage](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters) field.
 For SSM Parameter Store, this is the optional [Parameter Label](https://docs.amazonaws.cn/en_us/systems-manager/latest/userguide/sysman-paramstore-labels.html) field.

 * `failoverObject`: Optional when using the `failoverRegion` feature.
 See the [Automated Failover Regions](#automated-failover-regions) section for more information.
 The failover object can contain the following sub-fields:
   * `objectName`: Required if `failoverObject` is present.
-Specifies the name of the secret or parameter to be fetched from the failover region.
+Specifies the name of the secret or parameter to be fetched from the failover Region.
 See the primary `objectName` field for more information.
-  * `objectVersion` **(optional)**: Defines the `objectVersion` for the failover region.
-If specified, it must match the primary region's `objectVersion`.
+  * `objectVersion` **(optional)**: Defines the `objectVersion` for the failover Region.
+If specified, it must match the primary Region's `objectVersion`.
 See the primary `objectVersion` field for more information.
   * `objectVersionLabel` **(optional)**: Specifies the alias used for the version of the `failoverObject`.
 See the primary `objectVersionLabel` field for more information.

 * `jmesPath` **(optional)**: Specifies the key-value pairs to extract from a JSON-formatted secret.
 You can use this field to mount key-value pairs from a properly formatted secret value as individual secrets.
 For example: Consider a secret "MySecret" with JSON content as follows: